inlife/nexrender-boilerplate/README.md

 # nexrender-boilerplate
 Boilerplate project for rendering a video using nexrender.

+# IMPORTANT

+`nexrender` recently has been updated to a new major version.
+Currently this boilerplate project doesnt reflect that changes.
+It describes how to work with old ["stable"](https://github.com/inlife/nexrender/tree/stable) version of nexrender.

+I recommend working with a [new version of nexrender](https://github.com/inlife/nexrender), the README explains quite a lot and covers majority of the information shown in this repo too.

+# END OF IMPORTANT

 In case you are not familiar with **nexrender** i invite you to read more about at: https://github.com/Inlife/nexrender

 This example shows you how to use nexrender locally (without setting up whole network) as a tool for creating dynamic personalized videos.
 In this example I use a real template that I made for a YouTube video channel I manage: [Noxcaos Music](https://www.youtube.com/channel/UC2D9WSUKnyTX8wWqNVITTAw). (most of those videos are made using nexrender).